Polymer/old-docs-site/docs/polymer/polymer.md

 Setting `hidden = true` on a `<disappearing-element>` causes the `hidden` attribute to be set:

-    <disappearing-element hidden>Now you see me...</disappearing element>
+    <disappearing-element hidden>Now you see me...</disappearing-element>

 Attribute _reflection_ is separate from data binding.
 Two-way data binding is available on published properties whether or not they're reflected.
 Consider the